Version 1

 Configure the generated PFX as trusted CA Authority for your PC.
 To do so,

-file, and follow the wizard to import the certificate as
+click on the .pfx file, and follow the wizard to import the certificate as

 Trusted Root Certificate for your machine.